kubernetes/website/docs/tasks/administer-cluster/calico-network-policy.md

 {% endcapture %}

 {% capture prerequisites %}
-Decide whether you want to deploy a cloud or a local cluster.
+Decide whether you want to deploy a [cloud](#creating-a-calico-cluster-with-google-kubernetes-engine-gke) or [local](#creating-a-local-calico-cluster-with-kubeadm) cluster.
 {% endcapture %}

 {% capture steps %}